StellarSand/privacy-settings/Privacy Settings/Google-Chrome-Mobile.md

   - Ad measurement: Off
 - Send a "Do Not Track" request: Off
 - Preload pages: No preloading
+- Lock Incognito tabs when you leave Chrome: On
 - Safe Browsing (Does not apply to Ungoogled Chromium) >
   - Standard Protection
   - Standard Protection > Help improve security on the web: Off